|Source||Statistical Service of the Republic of Cyprus (CYSTAT)|

 |Release||Average monthly earnings of employees by quarter|

-Average monthly earnings (basic salary, cost of living allowance, overtime, etc.) before compulsory deductions, based on the Social Insurance Register, in euros.
-National for Cyprus, quarterly from 2004.
+For Cyprus, average monthly earnings (sum of basic salary, cost of living allowance, overtime, etc.) before compulsory deductions, based on the Social Insurance Register, in euros.

-Data are available by sex and in original and seasonally adjusted forms.
+Data are presented by sex and in original and seasonally adjusted forms.

 Data are based on the Social Insurance Register and cover employees in all sectors for whom social security contributions have been paid by the employer, excluding (a) those employed in private households (domestic servants), and (b) persons with remuneration indicating that no regular work has been performed during the reference period (e.g. persons who received arrear payments only, persons who worked for a limited number of hours, etc.).
 The minimum amount of earnings acceptable in order to be included in the data is decided by the Statistical Service of Cyprus and it is revised every year, based on the average level of earnings.